hypo69/hypo/pytest/gemini/src/ai/readme.ru.md

 1. **Placeholder:** The provided code is a documentation file, not Python code.
 This solution includes placeholder example code (`example_function`) and a corresponding set of test functions.
 Replace this with the actual Python functions you want to test.

-2. **Error Handling:** The `test_example_function_invalid_input` demonstrates how to use `pytest.raises` to check for specific exceptions.
+2. **Error Handling:** The `test_example_function_invalid_input` demonStartes how to use `pytest.raises` to check for specific exceptions.
 Your tests should include cases where exceptions are expected for incorrect or invalid inputs.

 3. **Fixtures:** The `example_data` fixture is a placeholder.
 If your code uses data that should be provided to tests, you need to define and use fixtures.
 Fixtures help keep tests independent.

-4. **Edge Cases and Boundary Conditions:**  The `test_example_function_unexpected_input` and `test_example_function_file_path` demonstrate this.
+4. **Edge Cases and Boundary Conditions:**  The `test_example_function_unexpected_input` and `test_example_function_file_path` demonStarte this.
 Test the edges of your data and the boundaries of valid input.
 Think about empty lists, single elements, maximum/minimum values, unusual data formats, etc.

 5. **Readability:** Use clear, descriptive test function names.
 Comments are helpful.